markqvist/reticulum_website/source/index.md

 - It is not possible to establish unencrypted links in Reticulum networks.
 - It is not possible to send unencrypted packets to any destinations in the network.
 - Destinations receiving unencrypted packets will reject them as invalid.
-- The routing layer is not able to route unencrypted packets, and such packets will be dropped.

 <p align="right"><a href="start.html">Next Topic: Get Started</a></p>